Language Learning in Perugia, Italy

 I chose L’Universita per Stranieri di Perugia for its month-long course that starts on the first of every month.
 The course is

 offered at five levels, beginning to advanced.
 I registered by mail and paid tuition and fees prior to starting class.
-At LIT350,000 (about $180) for 90 hours

 The quality of instruction varied during the 21 hours of weekly class time.
 One outstanding instructor kept the class so busy talking—about

 Italy and about her life and ours—that the hours flew by.
 She cheered us on as we used our growing command of Italian to bridge the gaps among our various

 The university classrooms are in an historic palazzo, and from my classroom window I looked out on an Estrucan arch and the remains

 of a wall built over 2,000 years ago.
 The ancient walled city has kept much of its medieval character; streets too narrow for automobiles wind through blocks

 of connected stone houses.
 My class schedule left plenty of time to explore the small but historically significant town and the nearby cities of Todi, Deruta,